BurkR/lab04/README.md

 # lab04
 1. Create wms and wfs using GeoServer
 1.1 A shapefile named after ore_counties was stored in the assets folder.
 You will use it to make web map services on GeoServer.
-Above all, you will need to synchronize the data to your working space.
+Above all, you will need to synchronize the data to your working github space.

+I zipped the shape files and uploaded them as a style to MapBox: burkr.8bklnct9

 1.2 If you a GeoServer on a local computer or one in Digital Earth Lab, the url of GeoServer should be http://localhost:8080/geoserver by default.
 Also, the default username is admin, the password is geoserver.